restforce/restforce/README.md

 You can use Restforce to interact with your custom REST endpoints, by using `.get`, `.put`, `.patch`, `.post`, and `.delete`.

-For example, if you had the followin Apex REST endpoint on Salesforce:
+For example, if you had the following Apex REST endpoint on Salesforce:

 ```apex
 @RestResource(urlMapping='/FieldCase/*')